 After very tasty house and Caesar salads and a bread basket, herbed bread slices so satisfyingly dipped in olive oil, everyone was very pleased with their entrees.
 My mom's large serving of(linguine with white clam sauce) (image at top) had a generous helping of clams and a very buttery, yet not overly heavy, white sauce.
 Her boyfriend's Scaloppine Sorrentino (veal scaloppine topped with eggplant, prosciutto, basil, and mozzarella) was extremely tender, layers of veal, eggplant, and prosciutto provided a savory richness for the freshness of the basil and mozzarella topping the stack.
 There was not a bite left on the plate.

-The real winner of the night was my boyfriend, Thomas's, Surf and TurfSpecial, which included a 13-oz filet of rare and juicy NY Strip steak — an item not typically on the menu but prepared wonderfully — with jumbo shrimp and red bliss potatoes.
+The real winner of the night was my friend, Thomas's, Surf and TurfSpecial, which included a 13-oz filet of rare and juicy NY Strip steak — an item not typically on the menu but prepared wonderfully — with jumbo shrimp and red bliss potatoes.
 The star of the dish was the blue cheese-based garlic sauce that I could have dredged just about any food into and been happy.
 I asked to have the salmon special but with grouper instead (right), and I think my dish is the only one that fell somewhat flat.
 The tomato and mushroom-laden sauce was very flavorful and was nicely accompanied by sautéed spinach, but the grouper was overcooked.
 I spent most of the night sampling everyone else's plates.